-The aim of this resource is to use shared reading to introduce students to a variety of New Zealand authors and genres, exposing students to a variety of different texts, and encourage them to recognise and reflect on their purpose.
-It aims to encourage students to be able to read and identify how writing is shaped for different purposes, drawing on their own personal experience.
+The aim of this resource is to use shared reading to introduce students to a variety of New Zealand authors and genres.
+The intent of the unit is to expose students to a variety of different texts encouraging them to recognise and reflect on their purpose.
+It aims to encourage students to be able to read and identify how writing is shaped for different purposes and draw on their own personal experience.

 Each resource can be used as an individual shared reading lesson or as part of a unit of study on New Zealand authors.
-We hope that this is a great starting point in bringing more New Zealand content into your classroom.
+We hope that this is a great starting point in bringing more content from Aotearoa into your classroom.